-Fair Housing Contact Service (FHCS) strives to prevent and eliminate housing discrimination and promote equal housing opportunity.
+Fair Housing Contact Service (FHCS) is a local, non-profit, community-based organization that addresses issues of housing discrimination, tenant-landlord concerns, and provides housing counseling for home buyers and home owners.
+Our mission is to prevent and eliminate housing discrimination and promote equal housing opportunity.

-The Purpose for which this corporation is formed is to support and encourage freedom of residence in the greater Akron region so that all persons, regardless of race, religion, national origin, sex, family status, or handicap, can secure the housing they want and can afford in the neighborhood of their choice.
-Fair Housing Contact Service shall provide assistance to individuals pursuing legal rights and remedies related to fair housing, offer housing assistance and counseling, provide community education, promote community involvement, perform research in the area of housing and assist the professional housing industry in designing, implementing and evaluating programs for affirmative action towards an open housing market in the greater Akron region.
+FHCS was established to support and encourage freedom of residence in the greater Akron region so that all persons, regardless of race, religion, national origin, sex, family status, or handicap, can secure the housing they want and can afford in the neighborhood of their choice.
+Fair Housing Contact Service provides assistance to individuals pursuing legal rights and remedies related to fair housing, offers housing assistance and counseling, provides community education, promotes community involvement, performs research in the area of housing, and assists the professional housing industry in designing, implementing and evaluating programs for affirmative action towards an open housing market in the greater Akron region.

 The Fair Housing Contact Service was borne out of the failure of government housing policy to address the needs of African-American consumers.
 When African-Americans migrated to Akron seeking jobs in the rubber industry, they confronted a broad conspiracy including real estate agents, bankers, property owners, neighbors and politicians to exclude them from housing, a practice known as segregation.
 In 1940, African-Americans were confined to living within seven census tracts in the city.
 Twenty years later (1960), although their population had more than doubled, African-Americans continued to dwell only in nine out of fifty-eight census tracts.
 At that time, Akron also began to systematically remove, through the auspices of urban renewal, housing units from the only neighborhoods in which African-Americans were permitted.